wmcorless/kema/doc/masternode.md

 Double click on "Payment to yourself" to open a window.
 Double click on the txid number to highlight it, then copy it.
 Go back to your masternode config file and then paste it in Masternode config file one space after MN# line.
 CTRL S and save the file.
 Go back to the Debug Console and run the below command.

     masternode outputs

 It will then give you a listing of all transaction ID's of your Masternodes.
-Compare the last four digits of each ID to find the one you just created.
+Compare the last three digits of each ID to find the one you just created.
 The last digit of each line will be a 1 or a 0 (zero).
 Now enter that digit at the end of the line following a blank space.
 Your config line should not have any enter keys on the line just spaces seperating each item.
 The number has to be the last character in the config file or your Node will not run.
 Now save and close the configuration file and close the Kema Wallet program.

 ### Start Masternode

-Restart the wallet and wait for it to sync.
+* Restart the wallet and wait for it to sync.
-Select Masternode Tab and select the node you just created.
+* Select Masternode Tab and select the node you just created.
-Click on "Start Alias"  button to ENABLE the newly created Masternode.
+* Click on "Start Alias"  button to ENABLE the newly created Masternode.
-If everything has been done correctly it should say "Enabled".
+* If everything has been done correctly it should say "Enabled".

+### Verify Masternode is Running

+* Open puTTY
-Now we have to check if it is running on the server, open puTTY and log into your server.
+* log into your server.
-At the Prompt enter the following:
+* At the Prompt enter the following:

     kema-cli masternode status